 - avoiding dead people, even deceased family members (Number 6:1-12)

-Samson diverted his attention so fully from God, that he shared the secret of his strength with Delilah and the Philistines used that knowledge to remove his power and capture him.
-Once Samson was captured, the Philistines gouged out his eyes and ultimately he lost his life.
-However, before his death, Samson cried out to God, asking God to remember him and give him strength one last time, so he could destroy the Philistines.
-God, with all of God's grace, remembers Samson and gives him one last bout of strength and the enemy is destroyed.
-Samson fulfills his God given purpose.
+Samson diverted his attention so thoroughly from God that he shared the secret of his strength with Delilah, and the Philistines used that knowledge to remove his power and capture him.
+Once Samson was captured, the Philistines gouged out his eyes, and ultimately he lost his life.
+However, Samson cried out to God before his death, asking God to remember him and give him strength one last time to destroy the Philistines.
+God, with all of God's grace, remembers Samson and gives him one last bout of power, and the enemy is destroyed.
+Samson fulfills his God-given purpose.

 Moving on to David, 1 Samuel 16:18 says of him, "...the son of Jesse the Bethlehemite, who is skillful in playing, a man of valor, a man of war, prudent in speech, and a man of good presence, and the Lord is with him."
 (ESV) "The Lord is with him," those are powerful words that speak to the depth of who David truly was when he was at his best.
 This helps point to why his name is mentioned so many times in the bible.
 The only person mentioned more is Jesus.
 That is a remarkable tribute to David.
-Unfortunately, for all of the truly amazing and God honoring things he did, for he was clever, he mistakes were correspondingly huger, and he too had an epic failure of attention.
+Unfortunately, for all of the truly amazing and God-honoring things he did, for he was clever, his mistakes were correspondingly huger, and he, too, had an epic failure of attention.

 It was springtime, and for reasons we are not told, (1) David did not go to war with his troops.
-Unusual in the fact, that during this time, kings always went to war with their troops.
-(2) He took another man's wife (Bathsheba) for his own use.
-(3) She became pregnant and David tried to hide sin.
-(4) When that did not work, David had Bathsheba's husband killed on the battlefield to cover his own disgrace.
-Trying to cover his own disgrace did not work, it could not work as God had chosen David to be king and set him apart.
-As king, David was not able to hide anything and thus his correspondingly huger mistakes were made known.
+It was unusual during this time; kings always went to war with their troops.
+(2) He used another man's wife (Bathsheba).
+(3) She became pregnant, and David tried to hide sin.
+(4) When that did not work, David killed Bathsheba's husband on the battlefield to cover his disgrace.
+Trying to cover his disgrace did not work; it could not work, as God had chosen David to be king and set him apart.
+As king, David could not hide anything, and thus his correspondingly huger mistakes were made known.
 Talk about epic failures of attention.
 None of these things would have happened if David's heart was focused on God in the first place.
 Eventually, David did repent of his sins and cried out to God.
-And God, once again with His never-ending grace and mercy, took away David's sin.
+And God, once again, with His never-ending grace and mercy, took away David's sin.
 (2 Samuel 12:13) Yet, the consequences of David's actions remained.

 If you have not already forgiven yourself, do so.
 More importantly, ask for God's forgiveness.
-Ask for God's help to learn from this epic failure so it will not be repeated again.
-I know as a result of my epic failure of attention, I try to always ask myself in every situation, decision, and choice I have, "What does God want of me and for me?"
-Also, I have put bible verses in my phone and set them as reminders that pop up various days of the week so I can help myself remember to focus on God with what I am doing in that particular moment.
+Ask for God's help to learn from this epic failure so it will not be repeated.
+As a result of my epic failure of attention, I try to always ask myself in every situation, decision, and choice I have, "What does God want of me and for me?"
+Also, I have put bible verses in my phone and set them as reminders that pop up on various days of the week so I can help myself remember to focus on God with what I am doing at that particular moment.
 It is amazing the transformation that can occur when you seek forgiveness, continually seek what God wants for and of you, and by having scripture "pop" into your life throughout the day.
-God's grace and mercy are ever flowing and ever sufficient.
+God's grace and mercy are ever-flowing and ever-sufficient.